 - Save Your Tooth – We try, whenever possible, to save your tooth.
 A tooth loss can lead to bone loss and teeth crowding.
 A root canal replaces the pulp of the tooth and can save it from extraction.

 Do You Need a Root Canal?

 At The Steel Creek Dentist, we work hard to save your tooth.
-Our in-house endodontist is ready to help.
+Our doctors are ready to help.
 Do not wait a moment longer.
 Call for your appointment today!